nobleobject/portainer-updater/README.md

-Container designed to automate the update process of stacks and containers within Portainer.
+Script designed to automate the update process of stacks and containers within Portainer.